neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ---
-title: Build a RAG chatbot with Astro, Postgres and LlamaIndex
+title: Build a RAG chatbot with Astro, Postgres, and LlamaIndex
 subtitle: A step-by-step guide for building a RAG chatbot in an Astro application with LlamaIndex and Postgres powered by Neon
 author: rishi-raj-jain
 enableTableOfContents: true